tronkko/js-vector/README.md

 where variables `a`, `b` and `c` represent vectors while `f` represents a floating point number.

-The above operations will never modify a parameter vector.
-This allows you to build complicated calculations without creating temporary vectors explicitly.
+The above operations never modify parameter vectors a or b.
+This allows you to build complicated calculations without side effects or temporary vectors.
 For example, you can compute the distance between points `p` and `q` simply as
 ```
 var distance = Vector.len (Vector.sub (p, q));
 ```
-without modifying the vector `p` by accident.
+without modifying `p` or `q` by accident.

 If you do wish to modify a vector, then assign the result to a variable or use object versions of the above operations.
 For example, to update